sysfce2/AviSynth_masktools/README.md

 - keep old parameter ordering: parameters which are non-existant in 2.0b1 are inserted at the end of the parameter list, not before the common parameters Y, U, V
 - new: "swap" keyword in expressions
 - new: "dup" keyword in expressions
+- a bit faster realtime lut calculation for 10+ bit depths

 **v2.2.4 (20170304)
 - mt_polish to recognize: